Who Else Wants To Understand Emergency Room 101

 Car Accident Attorney Chandler Will Represent You Whether You Went To The ER Or Not

 You may have a lot on your mind if you or someone you love has been involved in a car accident, and the thought of filing a personal injury claim may seem like it would only add more stress to an already stressful situation.
 However, if you have a valid claim, taking legal action can help recoup the losses you’ve incurred from medical expenses, lost wages, property damage, and more.
-To learn more about your legal rights and options as a Arizona accident victim, contact our Chandler, Arizona car accident lawyers at (602) 910-2005 or submit an online contact form.
+To learn more about your legal rights and options as an Arizona accident victim, contact our Chandler, Arizona car accident lawyers at (602) 910-2005 or submit an online contact form.

-If police and/or EMT are on scene, they will ask you if you are hurt and if you want to go to the emergency room.
+If police and/or EMTs are on the scene, they will ask you if you are hurt and if you want to go to the emergency room.
 It is highly advisable that you go to the ER to be medically assessed for any injuries that you or your passengers may have sustained as a result of your motor vehicle collision.
 Following a car accident, you are more than likely in the middle of an adrenalin rush and everything that is going on can seem very strange to you since you may not be thinking clearly.
 We have found that many people who have never been in an accident think they should call their insurance company.
-In actuality, the most important thing you can do at the scene of an accident is to make sure you and your loved ones are doing ok health wise.
+In actuality, the most important thing you can do at the scene of an accident is to make sure you and your loved ones are doing ok health-wise.

 If you do go to the emergency room, answer any and all questions and answer them honestly.
-Do not over state or under state the condition of your injuries.
+Do not overstate or understate the condition of your injuries.
 You will then undergo a physical examination by a medical doctor or physician’s assistant who is specifically trained to assess you for any life-threatening injuries or issues.
 This examination is well worth the time and effort you will need to put forward to be at the ER.
 However, it is important to realize that if you are released from the emergency room this means that you have no life-threatening injuries, but more than likely will have underlying traumatically induced injuries that may take up to 2 weeks to express themselves.
 And that is just the starting point!

-A surprising amount of car accident victims refuse to go the emergency room, because they think they are not injured or don’t want to go to the ER, because of how long they will be there.
+A surprising amount of car accident victims refuse to go to the emergency room, because they think they are not injured or don’t want to go to the ER, because of how long they will be there.
 If time is an issue, then go to an urgent care center.
 There are more of them and less of a wait.

 Going to the ER or an urgent care following a car wreck accomplishes two very important issues.
 First, your health will be assessed and, second, any injuries you have sustained will be documented.